deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ##### `bedroom_stool`

+A very basic wooden stool.
+Ikea-style.

 * Default

   > *MARJORIE*
   >
   > Well, my back hurts by even looking at that tiny stool.
 I'm not gonna sit there!

+* On day 3 early morning when searching for a way to reach the lamp

+  > *MARJORIE*
+  >
+  > I'm not gonna use that.
+It looks as if it would break just by looking at it.

 * When looking for the smartphone parts